 Software testing is difficult.
 Few developers like writing tests.
 At the same time, tests prevent breakage of builds and production apps and allow development teams to scale complexity.
 For instance, assume a complex system is inherited by a new development team.
 A lack of sufficient unit test coverage will in such case increase risk when features are added or code is being refactored.
 Adding unit tests after code has been developed is hard.
 Adding unit tests to code that someone else has written is even harder.
 This workshop aims to find approaches to facilitate the development of unit tests with assistive tooling, to allow software development teams to increase the robustness of their code more quickly.

-This workshop hopes to bring together members from academia and industry to discuss systems that use both static and dynamic analysis techniques.
+This workshop brings together members from academia and industry to discuss systems that use both static and dynamic analysis techniques.
 Other possibilities would be to do post-execution analysis on logs or bug traces.
 Yet another approach would be to profile code and automatically generate realistic usage scenarios for individual software components.
 The aim is to produce executable tests that can be used to increase the quality of the underlying continuous integration process at minimal coding effort.

 Call for Papers

 Submissions for presentations have closed.

 Fri 20 JulDisplayed time zone: Amsterdam, Berlin, Bern, Rome, Stockholm, Vienna change

 11:00 - 12:30

 |Computer-aided unit-test generation with UTA|

 16:00 - 17:30

 Julia Rubin University of British Columbia